 The members of our Corporate Governance and Nominating Committee are Mr. Latimer, Mr. Smith, Mr. Mitchell and Mr. Zimlich, with Mr. Zimlich serving as chair of our Corporate Governance and Nominating Committee.
-Our board has evaluated the independence of each of the members of our Corporate Governance and Nominating Committee and has affirmatively determined that each of the members of our Corporate Governance and Nominating Committee meets the definition of an "independent director" under the Nasdaq rules.
-The Corporate Governance and Nominating Committee did not retain the services of any independent search firm during 2021.
+Our board has evaluated the independence of each of the members of our Corporate Governance and Nominating Committee and has affirmatively determined that each of the members of our Corporate Governance and Nominating Committee the Nasdaq rules.
+The Corporate Governance and Nominating Committee did not retain the services of any independent search firm during 2023.